posva/vue-mdc/readme.md

 Prefer unit tests over end to end tests.

-Run `npm run dev-unit` to run a `webpack-dev-server` that will watch the project for modifications and create the bundles.
+Run `npm run dev` to run a `webpack-dev-server` that will watch the project for modifications and create the bundles.
 You can then visit [http://localhost:8088/webpack-dev-server/test/unit](http://localhost:8088/webpack-dev-server/test/unit).